chipster/chipster-openshift/k3s/backup-to-s3.md

 # required by sdkman installer
 sudo apt install -y unzip zip
 curl -s "https://get.sdkman.io" | bash
-# open a new terminal or run the "source" command printed by the script
 ```

+Open a new terminal or run the "source" command printed by the `SDKMAN!` installation script.

 List Java versions: